kylegilman/video-embed-thumbnail-generator/readme.txt

 * Added play button overlay to gallery thumbnails when using WordPress Default player.
 * Applied video alignment setting to video galleries.
 * Now only loading plugin-related JavaScripts when the shortcode is used on the page and moved links to the footer to speed up page loading.
+* Added wpdb->prepare to all database queries for increased security.
 * Added nonce check when recording video play counts for increased security.
 * Fixed bug that broke responsive resizing in IE 8 and for all videos with apostrophes in their titles.
 * Fixed bug that disabled FFMPEG if the path to WordPress had spaces in it.